 An interdisciplinary study of gender and sexuality, in theory and practice, in the Greco-Roman world.
 Students will examine both written and archaeological evidence for the lives of women, homoeroticism, masculinity, and other aspects of humanity sexuality in antiquity and the modern ramifications.
 IV

 CLA 2294 Special Topics in Classics

 Study of aspects of the Greco-Roman world not fully treated in other classics courses.
 May be repeated for credit.
 Standard or CR/NC grading.
-IV meanings of Greek philosophical experience for modern times.
-Standard or CR/NC grading.
-Also listed as PHIL 2514.
-III B or IV
+IV

 CLA 2514 Ancient Greek and Roman Philosophy